DataBiosphere/toil/docs/gettingStarted/quickStart.rst

 3. Run with custom options::

-      (venv) $ python sort.py file:jobStore --numLines=5000 --lineLength=10 --workDir=/tmp/ --overwriteOutput=True
+      (venv) $ python sort.py file:jobStore --numLines=5000 --lineLength=10 --overwriteOutput=True --workDir=/tmp/

    Here we see that we can add our own options to a Toil script.
-The first two options determine the number of lines and how many characters are in each line.
-   The last option is a built-in Toil option where temporary files unique to a job are kept.
+As noted above, the first two options determine the number of lines and how many characters are in each line. ``--overwriteOutput`` tells the Toil script to overwrite the existing contents of ``sortedFile.txt`` if it already exists.
+The ``--workDir`` option is a built-in Toil option where temporary files unique to a job are kept.

 Describing the source code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~